Alex Dixon

-Hugh Alexander Dixon (born February 7, 1990) is an American professional soccer player who plays as a winger for USL Championship club Monterey Bay FC.
+Hugh Alexander Dixon (born February 7, 1990) is an American professional soccer player who plays as a winger.

 College and amateur

 The first youth club Dixon played for was the Texas Heat.
 He then joined the Houston Texans youth soccer club.
-He was a member of the United States U-17 residency program before returning to the Houston and joining the Houston Dynamo academy.
+He was a member of the United States U-17 residency program before returning to the Houston area and joining the Houston Dynamo academy.
 He also trained with the Dynamo first team for a bit during the 2008 season.
 Dixon then spent three years at UNC Chapel Hill where he appeared regularly for the Tar Heels.
 North Carolina qualified for the NCAA College Cup during all three of Dixon's season there.

 Dixon also spent the 2010 season with Reading United in the USL Premier Development League.

 Club career

 Houston Dynamo

 Dixon was signed a Homegrown Player contract with the Houston Dynamo on January 19, 2011.
 Dixon was the fourth Homegrown Player in Dynamo history.
 He made his professional debut on April 2, 2011, coming on as a second-half substitute for Will Bruin in a 1–1 draw with New York Red Bulls.
 He scored his first goal with the Dynamo on August 20, 2011, with a goal in the 93rd minute to give Houston a 3–2 win over Real Salt Lake.

 On September 20, 2012, Dixon made his CONCACAF Champions League debut win he came on as a substitute in a 4–0 win over C.D.
 FAS.
 However, Dixon only made 6 appearances across all competitions as he struggled to get game time.

 On May 29, 2013, Dixon scored his first US Open Cup goal in a 2–0 win over FC Tucson.
 However he saw limited playing time and was loaned to the Tampa Bay Rowdies.
 On April 27, Dixon scored his first and only goal for Tampa Bay, against the Fort Lauderdale Strikers.
 Dixon saw limited game time in his three seasons in Houston and was waived after the 2013 season.